Lyon, Mary 1797-1849; U.S. educator

 city in EC France, at the juncture of the Rhone & Saône rivers: pop.
 415,000

-A city of east-central France at the confluence of the Rhone and Saône rivers north of Marseille.
-Founded in 43 B.C. as a Roman colony, it was the principal city of Gaul and an important religious center after the introduction of Christianity.
-Its silk industry dates to the 15th century.
-Population: 466,000.
+A city of east-central France at the confluence of the Rhone and Saône Rivers north of Marseille.
+Founded in 43 BC as a Roman colony, it was the principal city of Gaul and an important religious center after the introduction of Christianity.
+Its silk industry dates to the 1400s.

 - Alternative spelling of Lyons.